If you'd like to download Bugs and Buttons ($2.99, iPad/iPhone), please support smartappsforkids.com by using the link below:

 Gameplay, graphics and, perhaps the best part, music!
 Bugs and Buttons has more than 45 minutes (!) of terrific music and remarkable sound effects, from bees yelling "yippeee" to tarantulas complaining when they are picked up.

 The interface is smooth and easy, and there are visual instructions for each game.
 Lily is four and picked everything up easily.
-There are 44 bug stamps a child can earn for certain achievements and the gameplay adapts to the level of the player.
+There are 44 bug stamps a child can earn for certain achievements and, remarkably, the gameplay adapts to the level of the player.
 I played Bees-Eye (fling bees at flowers) for a few minutes, and it started to become a bit of a challenge for me.

 I could go on, but I'm sure you get the idea.
 I like to complain about at least a few things when I review an app so that people know I'm being honest and straight with them.
 What can I complain about here?
 That there aren't 19 games in the app?
 That they aren't real insects?